project-talan/tln-cli/README.md

   tln ls
   ```
   Two last commands will do the magic: connect with teamone list of projects and display them to you

 * At this point, you are ready to get source code for existing projects, build it and start checking existing functionality
   ```
   tln clone calbro-scanner:calbro-portal
-  tln prereq:init -r
-  tln install calbro-portal:calbro-scanner --depends tln build -r
+  tln install calbro-portal:calbro-scanner --depends tln prereq:init calbro-scanner:calbro-portal
+  tln build -r
   ```
   First command will use `git clone` and your credentials which were defined early inside `.tln.conf`.
+  Second will install all necessary `third-parties` components.
-Second command will generate `.env` file if any using template and run initialization commands like `npm i`.
-Third one will install all necessary `third-parties` components.
-Last one will recursivelly `build` all components
+  Third one will generate `.env` file if any using template and run initialization commands like `npm i`.
+  The last command will recursivelly `build` all components

 ## Similar projects
 * https://github.com/mateodelnorte/meta